CHT2520-web-prog/front-controller/README.md

 ## Why do this?

-Usually whenever a user requests a webpage we perform common tasks such as authentication, and loading other files e.g. model files, validation functions, before executing a specific controller action.
+Usually, whenever a user requests a webpage we perform common tasks such as authentication, and loading other files e.g. model files, validation functions, before executing a specific controller action.
 It's a good idea to just do this once and have a single place for this code.
+This single location is our front controller.

 ## If you are using Codespaces
 - Open your existing codespace (you shouldn't create a new one) https://github.com/codespaces.